pmfibranz/pmfibranz.github.io/README.md

 **Location:** Saginaw, MI
 **Duration:** February 2017 - May 2018

-- Development and support of custom SharePoint issue management & tracking solution
+- Development and support of custom SharePoint issue management & tracking solution.
 - Participated in QAD ERP system upgrade by developing, updating and testing system customizations.
-- Developed multiple customer specific label printing modules in the QAD ERP system to fulfill customer requirements
+- Developed multiple customer specific label printing modules in the QAD ERP system to fulfill customer requirements.

 ### ERP - IT Co-op